 Example.-Quality of Materials.
-All building materials shall be of a quality to meet the intent of this ordinance, and shall conform to such specifications, consistent with its requirements, as may be promulgated by the superintendent of buildings, or in the absence of such specifications, to well-recognized standards for the materials in question.
-[35]
+All building materials shall be of a quality to meet the intent of this building code, and shall conform to such specifications, consistent with its requirements, as may be promulgated by the superintendent of buildings, or in the absence of such specifications, to well-recognized standards for the materials in question [39].

 A third method is to state fundamental purposes and make the adoption of specified standards prima facie evidence of safe practice.
 This does not require confining the approved standard to any particular edition.
+A discussion of this method is presented in "Nationally Recognized Standards in State Laws and Local Ordinances" previously mentioned [37].

-In a few States, there is State legislation empowering municipalities to adopt standards or even complete code requirements directly by reference, with suitable safeguards as to making the standards available in the municipal offices.
+In some States, there is State legislation empowering municipalities to adopt standards or even complete code requirements directly by reference, with suitable safeguards as to making the standards available in the municipal offices.